“When people talk, listen completely. Most people never listen.” Ernest Hemingway

 Empathy.
 What a great word.
 Try to be empathetic to me; you don’t have to become one with me, just strive to understand how I’m feeling.
 Our bond will surely strengthen.
 You may not be able to exactly feel what I’m feeling, but just trying says much to you, your inner processing, the soul of your humanity.

 Please don’t pity me, that reduces the feelings between us.
 Please don’t have sorrow or sadness for me, it weakens our ties.
 If you give me sympathy, you’ll never truly be able to grasp the extent and meaning of my Parkinson’s.
-Parkinson’s is not my friend; however, having your friendship and understanding (empathy) instead of your pity (sympathy) will give me strength and help me deal on a more positive-front with this unrelenting disorder.
+Parkinson’s is not my friend.
+However, having your friendship and understanding (empathy) instead of your pity (sympathy) will give me strength.
+And it will help me deal on a more positive-front with this unrelenting disorder.

 *This post is dedicated to the first-year medical students at the UNC School of Medicine.
 On Friday, May 5, I had the privilege and honor of being presented as a person-with-Parkinson’s in our Neurologic Block.
 They asked very specific questions in their attempt to understand Parkinson’s and to learn how I am living with this disorder.
 It was clear that they were trying to follow the advice of Dr. William Osler who said “It is much more important to know what sort of a patient has a disease than what sort of a disease a patient has.”